 Key Takeaways

-Tesla is developing a smaller, lower-cost electric vehicle to address slowing demand and intensify pressure from Chinese rivals.
-The new model aims to boost volumes but may risk margins.
+Tesla is developing a smaller, lower-cost EV to address slowing demand and competition from Chinese rivals like BYD.
+The new model aims to boost deliveries but may squeeze margins.
+High fuel prices are driving EV interest globally, while Tesla faces challenges in the U.S. market due to lost incentives.

 Investors and analysts are divided on the potential impact of the new model.
 Scott Acheychek, COO of ETF-issuer REX Financial, noted that a lower-cost model could help boost deliveries and factory utilization but warned of margin dilution.
 Mamta Valechha, an analyst at British wealth manager Quilter Cheviot, echoed these concerns, stating that while a new model could boost volumes, it would likely squeeze margins as Tesla prioritizes market share.